Grubba27/meteor-rpc/README.md

 createPublication accepts 4 arguments:

 - name: string
-- schema: ZodSchema (validator)
+- schema: ZodSchema (validator) must be a zod.tuple
-- handler: function that is being published
+- handler (optional): function that is being published
 - config (optional): object with the following properties:

 _note that subscription returns the subscription handler the same way as Meteor.publish_